meGQD/game-hub-fullstack/README.md

 While the services start automatically with Docker Compose, you will need to load the visualization template manually the first time:

-1. Log in to Grafana at `http://localhost:3002` (default username and password is : admin).
+1. Log in to Grafana at `http://localhost:3002` (default username and password is : grafana).
 2. Navigate to **Dashboards** > **New** > **Import**.
 3. Upload the `grafana.json` file located in the root of this project.
 4. Select **Prometheus** as the data source and click **Import**.